 It’s possible that you’ve eaten peppadew peppers and never knew it, because they’re becoming more and more popular with chefs in some of the best restaurants around town.

-Peppadews are a little sweet, a little spicy, and as bright red as a cherry tomato (about the same size, too).
+Peppadews are a little sweet, a little spicy and as bright red as a cherry tomato (about the same size, too).
 What makes them so special is that they’re so nutrient dense.
-It only takes a third of a cup to help fight cancer, protect your heart, and get your entire days’ worth of vitamin C.
+It only takes a third of a cup to help fight cancer, protect your heart and get your entire days’ worth of vitamin C.

 These may be labeled as “Jerusalem artichokes” in your grocery store’s produce section, but whatever you call them, you’re going to want to eat them.

-Slice them into strips, sprinkle them with salt, and bake for a yummy substitute for French fries.
+Slice them into strips, sprinkle them with salt and bake for a yummy substitute for French fries.

 15. Sunflower greens:

-Well that’s exactly what you get in sunflower greens.
-The sprouts should be grown for about a week to get the best flavor and nutritional benefit.
+These sprouts should be grown for about a week to get the best flavor and nutritional benefit.
 You’ll probably have the best luck finding them at farmer’s markets, but you may run across them in your local natural grocery store, as well.

 But what makes teff really impressive is that it’s gluten free, so if you’re gluten sensitive you can use teff flour as a substitute in your baking without having to resort to prepackaged mixes.

-Eating super foods is one of the best ways to get and stay healthy in a fast-paced, fast food kind of world.
+Eating superfoods is one of the best ways to get and stay healthy in a fast-paced, fast food kind of world.
 Just don’t feel like you have to limit yourself, or your choices!